Student from the Conservatorium teaching a child to play guitar

 We offer postgraduate training in many types of music teaching, learning and curriculum, placing creativity, pedagogic practices and cultural diversity at the centre of all we do.
 The wide range of topics available reflect our broad view of music education.

 There is a tradition of hosting free seminars, About Music Education, where we invite leading practitioners and researchers to provoke discussion with a short, “TED-style” presentation on a topic of their choice.
-It is hoped this will return in 2022.
-For a showcase of this series, see our past events page.
 We offer professional learning for in-service music teachers on a variety of curricular and co-curricular topics.

 Publications